Policy-Based Query Governance | Zetaris

-So, you might have the best intentions.
-With the best consultants, people and security access measures, but if your policy is not actively embedded in the code, then you're not complying!
-And, if you don't bring in the right systems, it's your fault!
+So, you might have the best intentions and the best consultants, people, and security access measures, but if your policy is not actively embedded in the code, then you are not complying.
+And, if you don't bring in the right systems, you will be liable.

-What's needed is the policy embedded within every line of code!
+What is needed is the policy embedded within every line of code.
 Policy embedded in every query.
-And, the policy needs to be in a real-time active policy service, NOT just in training materials or PowerPoint slides.
+And the policy needs to be in a real-time active policy service, not just in training materials or PowerPoint slides.

-For Banks, do you really know what algorithms, code, queries your analyst is experimenting with right now?
+If you are a bank, do you really know what algorithms, code, and queries your analyst is experimenting with right now?
 Are they breaching data regulation?
-Do you REALLY have a system to tell you, in real-time, every second that is reporting on compliance?
+Do you really have a system that can report in real time, every second, on compliance?

-For society, don't we need REAL policy-based, behaviour level, oversight of how organisations are handling your data every day, every minute, every second?
+If you are a member of the general public, would you like real, policy-based, behavioural-level oversight of how organisations are handling your data every day, every minute, every second?

 Zetaris for Networked Data Platform & Operational Data-and-Query Governance

-Zetaris is a networked data platform that joins data across many data stores and networks or clouds to create the views that the analytical tools need in real-time without the data, process or systems duplication.
-This is a step-change in the data platform and integration world, where the old approach means data has to be copied from its original source, restructured or transformed and made consistent before any value can be created.
+Zetaris: The Networked Data Platform joins data across many data stores, networks, and clouds to create the views that analytical tools require in real time without duplicating data, processes or systems.
+This is a step-change in the data platform and integration world, where the old approach involves copying data from its original source and restructuring or transforming it to make it uniform before any value can be created.

-With Zetaris, every query, algorithm or data operation performed by an analyst, developer, AI agent or BI user is assessed for policy compliance by the Zetaris OPA Server (ZOS) before it is run.
-This means the data and what operations are performed on the data (across your data landscape) is managed in real-time.
+With Zetaris: The Networked Data Platform, every query, algorithm, or data operation performed by an analyst, developer, AI agent, or BI user is assessed for policy compliance before it is run.
+This means that both the data and the operations performed on the data across your data landscape are managed in real time.
 This is granular policy-based data governance.

-ZOS means every query runs policy decision-making from policy enforcement.
-When your software needs to make policy decisions the ZOS queries structured data (e.g., JSON) in the policy server and returns authorisation data.
+PBG means every query runs policy decision-making from policy enforcement.
+When your software needs to make policy decisions, Zetaris sends queries to the policy server and returns authorisation data.

-ZOS generates policy decisions by evaluating the query input and against policies and data.
+PBG generates policy decisions by evaluating the query input against policies and data.

-What combinations of data joins are high risk?
+- What combinations of data joins are permitted?

-Which times of day the system can be accessed at?
+- At which times of day can the system be accessed?

-Policy decisions are not limited to a simple yes/no or allow/deny answers.
+Policy decisions are not limited to simple ‘yes/no’ or ‘allow/deny’ answers.
 Like query inputs, your policies can generate arbitrary structured data as output.